 The Century will celebrate its last night in its current space with a big New Year’s Eve bourbon-infused bash.

 >> Then and Now: Historic photos of the Century Bar

-It was no wonder that fans of the nationally recognized bourbon bar were concerned about the fate of the grand old bar when Joe Head, Spitzig’s partner and longtime Century employee, announced Monday that the business would move a door down from its current location to 18 to 20 S. Jefferson St., the former Dayton Power and Light Building.
+It was no wonder that fans of the nationally recognized bourbon bar were concerned about the fate of the grand old bar when Joe Head, Spitzig’s partner and longtime Century employee, announced in early 2019 that the business would move a door down from its current location to 18 to 20 S. Jefferson St., the former Dayton Power and Light Building.